Chess.com: Chess cheating controversy

 In September 2022, Chess.com was caught in a controversy regarding cheating in professional chess games.
-A controversy erupted with accusations by grandmaster Magnus Carlsen against Hans Niemann.
+A controversy erupted with accusations by grandmaster Magnus Carlsen against grandmaster Hans Niemann.
 Leaked emails revealed that some people cheated on the Chess.com platform in games involving prize money and that Chess.com removed some players' accounts, including grandmaster Maxim Dlugy, who had been found to be cheating.
 In August 2023, a US District Court judge dismissed the lawsuit filed by Niemann.

 Chess.com Global Championship

 In November 2022, The Chess.com Global Championship was inaugurated with a $1,000,000 prize pool.
-8 players that advanced from the CGC Knockout competed for a $500,000 total prize fund and Global Champion title in the finals taking place in Toronto, Canada.
+Eight players that advanced from the CGC Knockout competed for a $500,000 total prize fund and Global Champion title in the finals taking place in Toronto, Canada.
 Wesley So became the first Chess.com Global Champion, defeating Nihal Sarin in the finals with a match score of 4.5–1.5.

 Torch

 Torch is a closed-source chess engine created by Chess.com.
 Torch has finished second in several Chess.com Computer Chess Championship events, only behind Stockfish in each case.
-It initially participated in the tournament under the name "Mystery".
-It is freely useable through Chess.com's analysis page.
-It has also been tested by some chess engine rating lists.

 The team behind Torch is composed of Andrew Grant (author of Ethereal), Finn Eggers and Kim Kåhre (authors of Koivisto), Jay Honnold (author of Berserk), and Michael Whiteley and Dietrich Kappe (current authors of Dragon).
 The former authors of Dragon, Mark Lefler and Larry Kaufman, are advisors on this project.
 The development of Torch is supported by many open-source tools, including pytorch-nnue, Cutechess, and OpenBench.
 Torch developers have stated that the entire source code of Torch is original, with no code being used from any other engine.

 On June 19, 2024, Andrew Grant announced the focus of future Torch development as Chess.com power tool instead of Elo strength.

 Subsidiary companies

 ChessKid.com

-Chess.com runs the subsidiary site ChessKid.com for chess players that are under the minimum age requirement for Chess.com.
+Chess.com runs the subsidiary site ChessKid.com, intended primarily for chess players under the age of 13.

 ChessKid.com has run a yearly online championship called CONIC (the ChessKid Online National Invitational Championship), since 2012 which is recognized by the United States Chess Federation.
 According to David Petty, the event organizer in 2013, ChessKid has made agreements and partnerships with chess associations in schools.
-In 2014, for a trial period.
 They have a long-term partnership with the NTCA (North Texas Chess Academy) which gives children access to online instructors.